 The bills would have an indeterminate negative fiscal impact on the MSF and no impact on local units of government.
 The Department of Labor and Economic Opportunity would incur the costs for staff or support provided to the Board.
-Members of the Council would serve without compensation: however, they could be reimbursed for actual and necessary expenses incurred while serving.
+Members of the Board would serve without compensation; however, they could be reimbursed for actual and necessary expenses incurred while serving.
 The typical annual costs to support an advisory council can range from \$10,000 to \$200,000, depending on the travel expenses and staff demands.
 It is likely that these costs could be absorbed within existing appropriations.
+These costs would continue until the Board was dissolved when the Board developed a strategic plan.